 Second, liquidity comes at the cost of potential earnings from interest, as well as some potential tax savings that come from using some instruments such as retirement accounts.
 I think this is a good point; however, my estimate of interest rates these days, and the long time horizon needed to achieve a robust average interest rate, is pessimistic.
 I think balancing a large amount of liquid cash with a small amount of high-risk investment (such as Bitcoin, which I did make a fair amount of money from) has worked well for me.
 With that said, I do expect this to change at some level of wealth.
 My rough estimate is that once I get to a situation where I’m never finding myself dipping below $150,000 in liquid cash over a period of several months, I should start considering putting a few tens of thousands in mid-level risky investments (like the stock market).

-• Be much more critical and skeptical about making donations and investments: In hindsight, I believe many of the donations and investments I made, especially in my early years, were things I should have either avoided making or made with smaller amounts of money.
+A final point regarding investment is that it also depends on the stability of my long-term trajectory.
+For instance, some US-specific investments (such as US retirement accounts) would make more sense if I knew I was staying in the US till retirement. - Be much more critical and skeptical about making donations and investments: In hindsight, I believe many of the donations and investments I made, especially in my early years, were things I should have either avoided making or made with smaller amounts of money.
 In recent years (since 2014) I’ve been much more conservative about donations, and stopped making investments.

 A good rule of thumb I’ve found is to have a cooling down period of at least three months between the time I mentally decide to make a donation, and the time I actually fully review it and decide on it.